nashville-software-school/Vue-Workshop/project-vault/matching-game.md

 ## Part 1

 1. Download the [images](../assets/images.zip) to use for the cards.
-(You're also welcome to pick 12 different images if you'd rather the game use something else)
+(You're also welcome to pick 12 different images if you'd rather the game use something else).
+Put them in an `/images` directory inside your project's `public` folder.
 1. Use [this data](../assets/matching_game_data.js) to generate a list of 24 cards on the screen
 1. The cards should be shuffled so they are not in any obvious order and are different every time the user plays
 1. When the application starts, all cards should appear face down.
 Clicking on a card should display the image (you can do this either with `v-if` to hide/show or you can use `:class` bindings to create a "flip" animation)